GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 ## Design overview and choices

-As mentioned above, this stage only does the bare minimum required to bootstrap automation, and to ensure that base audit and billing exports are in place from the start to provide some measure of accountability, even before the security configurations are applied in a later stage.
+As mentioned above, this stage only does the bare minimum required to bootstrap automation, and ensure that base audit and billing exports are in place from the start to provide some measure of accountability, even before the security configurations are applied in a later stage.

 It also sets up organization-level IAM bindings so the Organization Administrator role is only used here, trading off some design freedom for ease of auditing and troubleshooting, and reducing the risk of costly security mistakes down the line.
-The only exception to this rule is for the [Resource Management stage](../01-resman) service account, and is described below.
+The only exception to this rule is for the [Resource Management stage](../01-resman) service account, described below.

 ### User groups

-User groups are particularly important, not only here but throughout the whole automation process, as they provide a stable frame of reference that allows decoupling the final set of permissions for each group, from the stage where entities and resources are created and their IAM bindings defined.
-As an example, the final set of roles for the networking group is contributed by this stage at the organization level (XPN Admin, Cloud Asset Viewer, etc.), and by the Resource Management stage at the folder level.
+User groups are important, not only here but throughout the whole automation process.
+They provide a stable frame of reference that allows decoupling the final set of permissions for each group, from the stage where entities and resources are created and their IAM bindings defined.
+For example, the final set of roles for the networking group is contributed by this stage at the organization level (XPN Admin, Cloud Asset Viewer, etc.), and by the Resource Management stage at the folder level.

-To simplify adoption, we have standardized the initial set of groups on those outlined in the [GCP Enterprise Setup Checklist](https://cloud.google.com/docs/enterprise/setup-checklist), as they provide a comprehensive and flexible starting point that can suit most users.
-Adding new groups, or deviating from the initial setup is of course possible and reasonably simple, and it's briefly outlined in the customization section below.
+We have standardized the initial set of groups on those outlined in the [GCP Enterprise Setup Checklist](https://cloud.google.com/docs/enterprise/setup-checklist) to simplify adoption.
+They provide a comprehensive and flexible starting point that can suit most users.
+Adding new groups, or deviating from the initial setup is  possible and reasonably simple, and it's briefly outlined in the customization section below.

 ### Organization-level IAM